Use these strategies to make your content more accessible

 Web accessibility refers to how easily people with disabilities can navigate and interact with websites.
 Disabilities may be physical (such as blindness, low vision, deafness, or fine motor skills difficulty), or cognitive (such as dyslexia or attention deficit disorder).
 People with disabilities often use assistive technologies to help them navigate the web.
 An assistive technology is any device that helps a person with a disability.
 Common web assistive technologies include modified mice and keyboards, screen readers and screen magnifiers.

 At VU Collaborate we follow web accessibility standards closely and work with interested clients to test the usability of our products for people with disabilities.
 We believe that instructional practices should focus on helping all people learn, and should not be limited by the learning management system the material is delivered in.
 We will do our best to maintain the VU accessibility standards and continuously improve the VU Collaborate accessibility resources for staff.

-Tip: To print or save any one of these guides - you will need to use Google Chrome - click on the print icon located to the right of a guide's title.
+To print or save any one of these written guides click on the print icon located to the right of a guide's title.
 You will then need to click on another print icon.
 If you wish to save this file, instead of printing to a printer change it to “Save As PDF”.
 You can then save it on your computer or USB as a PDF.